kiwi0fruit/open-fonts/README.md

 There is also OTF version of the font that is a bit heavier on Windows display. [**Download Linus Libertini OTF (thickening distortion on Windows)**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/LinusLibertiniO.zip?raw=true).
 This can be useful on small sizes. `'Linus Libertini O'`

-Font fallback chain: `'Linus Libertini', Symbola, serif`.
+Font fallback chain: `'Linus Libertini', serif`.

 There is also [Libertinus Math](https://github.com/libertinus-fonts/libertinus) font but I find it to be of [lower quality](https://github.com/kiwi0fruit/open-fonts/issues/5#issuecomment-480476163) than STIX Two Math (Libertinus Math has MS Word issues and Greek italics are of suboptimal quality.
 I never tested for LaTeX issues).